Codenym/Infrastructure/Datanym/inputs/datasette_deployment/README.md

 ## Deploy in Terraform

 Add module to `Datanym/main.tf`.
-It will look at this to give a name and point to the deployment directory that was created by the scrip int he build module section.
+It will look at this to give a name and point to the deployment directory that was created by the scrip in the build module section.

 ```terraform
 module "fixtures_datasette1" {